rentzso/nextop/README.md

 The main components are:
 - The ingestion pipeline collecting data from the GDELT Dataset into Elasticsearch
 - The Flask API matching user topics with document topics in Elasticsearch and returning recommendations
-- The simulation pipeline, generating user clicks based on the two recommendation systems available and collecting statistics
+- The user simulation component, generating user clicks based on the two recommendation systems available and collecting statistics

 ## The ingestion pipeline